 At the same time, offstage, Owens had become a significant presence in North Texas arts: a juror for the Asian Film Festival, a recipient of the American Association of University Women’s Texas Woman of Distinction Award, the 2013 Dallas Historical Society Award for Excellence in the Creative Arts and a fellow of the Dallas Institute of Humanities and Culture.
 She was a liaison with Booker T. Washington High School for the Visual and Performing Arts.

 The project was so sizable for Owens and her company, they had to rent a semi-trailer to haul the set to the performance hall.
 They were probably the only midsize North Texas troupe that could pull off such a feat.
-But staging a show in the Arts District was a deliberate gesture: The Undermain could now stand alongside the biggest of the big boys, the Dallas Theater Center and the Dallas Opera.
+But staging a show in the Arts District was a deliberate gesture: The Undermain now stood alongside the city’s most important artistic assets, the biggest of the big boys, the Dallas Theater Center, the Dallas Symphony and the Dallas Opera.

 Owens is survived by DuBose, her sister Kimberly and her brother Carl Robert Owens.